falcon97/falcon97.github.io/_pages/cv.md

 Work experience
 ======
 * Software Developer, Ford Motor Company (March 2020 - Present)
-  * Currently working with the Reporting team on Java based ad-hoc reporting initiatives in an Agile environment.
+  * Developing solutions to enhance and maintain reporting processes that deliver bill of material (BOM) data to key business teams in an Agile environment.
+Conserved Java and Hadoop workflow runtimes by 30% and 8% respectively.
-  * Designed and tested multiple queries and procedures in SQL Server to manage large amounts of BOM data.
+  * Co-leading the envisioning of Machine Learning use cases in the BOM team.
+Contributed to completion of multiple proof-of-concepts by working on data extraction, analysis, feature engineering and model training.
-  * Successfully deployed multiple webpages in a Java web application to present metrics by consuming APIs and data from SQL Server.
-Optimized load time of under-performing pages by over 80%.
+  * Overseeing tech refreshes in the team and managing code deployments in GitHub.
+Streamlined code deployment process for developers and optimized Gradle build runtimes by 36%.
-  * Delivered a proof of concept for log file analysis in Grafana using Machine Learning.
+  * Successfully deployed multiple webpages in a Java web app to present BOM data and other metrics by communicating with necessary APIs and SQL Server data.
+Reduced load time of under-performing pages by over 80%.

 * Machine Learning Intern, Buffalo Media Works LLC (September 2019 - December 2019)
   * Built a machine learning model using TensorFlow and OpenCV that crops scanned photos dynamically, to remove irrelevant features such as photo frames and color swatches.
 Achieved a baseline accuracy of 83%.